CottageFox/CottageFox.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 3: L7805ABV

 **Rationale:** This is the simplest voltage regulator to use out of the 3.
 It has good protection features and low noise, making it a good option for analog circuits.
+It is through hole and supplies enough voltage and current that meets our project requirements.